djccnt15/djccnt15.github.io/docs/blog/posts/2024-03-18-python_cmd_interface.md

 ```
 usage: main.py [-h] [--arg ARG]

+this is description
+input your description

 options:
   -h, --help  show this help message and exit
   --arg ARG   argument sample

+examples:
+  this is epilog
+  input your epilog
 ```

 ## 모듈 Docstring 출력